Lemonexe/UUC/_dev/macro.md

 ```
 /*ABSOLUTE TEMPERATURE
-UUC works with temperature difference when processing temperature units.
-But you can just use addition and subtraction to achieve a temperature conversion.
-Admittedly, it is quite bothersome and it's easier to just use google for such a simple task */
+UUC works with temperature difference when processing temperature units, so it can't do a simple temperature conversion.
+But now you can just use addition and subtraction to do it!
+Admittedly, it is quite bothersome and it's probably easier to just use google for such a simple task */

 TF0 = 255.372 K //temperature of 0°F in K
 TC0 = 273.15 K //temperature of 0°C in K
 tF = 95°F //this is supposed to be absolute temperature in °F, but UUC doesn't know that!
 write(95 °F is )
-convert(tF+TF0-TC0; °C; {"spec": "fixed"})
+convert(tF+TF0-TC0; °C; {"spec": "fixed"}) //using + and -

+//GAUGE pressure - using the same logic, but simpler
+pGauge = -400 mbar
+pAbs = pGauge + atm
+write(absolute pressure )
+convert(pAbs; mbar)

 //NORMAL CUBIC METRE
 //UUC provides normal cubic metre as a unit, and it's defined at 0°C and 1 atm.
 But sometimes you might need it at 25°C...